Making Things Good

 George Pullman had died in 1897, P. D. Armour in 1901, Potter Palmer in 1902, Gustavus Swift in 1903, Marshall Field in 1906.
 Charles L. Hutchinson would live until 1924; Martin A. Ryerson, until 1936, but as Helen Horowitz notes in her history, Culture & The City: Cultural Philanthropy in Chicago from the 1880s to 1917, World War I marked a significant turning point.
 “The war itself drained the energies of the cultural philanthropists and shifted their commitments.
 After the Armistice the names of the cultural elite were still invoked, but except for their important bequests, their roles seem largely symbolic.”

 Visitors of leftist political bent are often flabbergasted that these brigands should be lionized by the city they helped build, rather than being vilified for the misery they caused or the social unrest their business practices engendered.
-However, so much does America love the idea of wealth that any man who makes a lot of money, no matter how, is a hero, and any man who then gives much of it away is a saint.
+However, so much does America love the idea of wealth that any man who makes a lot of money, no matter how, is a hero, and any man who then gives much of it away is seen as a saint.

 Time has rendered its own judgments.
 Most of these people have been dead barely a century, but today these legends in their time are but names on a guidebook map; to many a tourist, “Field’ means a museum, not a retailing magnate.
 Their names are remembered but they are not—proof of the vanity of vanity.
-How many of the hordes that stream past the Ryerson Library at the Art Institute pause to ask who Martin Ryerson was?
+How many of the hordes that stream past the Ryerson Library at the Art Institute pause to ask who Martin Ryerson was, or care?

 The new rich